 These days, kids might need more screen time, not less.
 We sometimes forget the internet’s power to do good in the world, and because of that connectivity, teachers can now reach students they wouldn’t have been able to connect with otherwise.

 Nearly half of US states provide free access to online public K–12 schooling, and the list is only growing.
 Like the great remote work experiment brought on by the global health pandemic, some of the country’s largest school districts are participating in a great remote learning experiment.
 Though online teachers’ credentialing requirements and income are consistent with those in traditional, live classrooms, educators are less bound to living in close geographical proximity to those they teach.

 Remote education jobs abound beyond K–12 as well, as collaboration software makes curriculum development, tutoring, continuing education, and corporate training possible from anywhere with dependable Wi-Fi.

 You just might be a shoo-in for this one.
-If you enjoy your current role but want to benefit from such remote work perks as improved work-life balance and environmental advantages, you may not have to pivot at all.
+If you enjoy your current role, but are struggling to make it work inside the office, or even if you are just looking for an improved work-life balance and environmental advantages, you may not have to pivot at all.